Celso Piña: Early life

 Celso Piña Arvizu was born on April 6, 1953, in Monterrey, Nuevo León, Mexico to Tita Arvizu and Isaac Piña.
 He was the oldest of 9 siblings.
 The name of Celso was chosen by his grandfather.

-Throughout his childhood and teenage years, he worked different jobs like working in a tortilla bakery, painter, helper in mechanic shops, carpet installer, among others.
-Meanwhile he listened to groups like The Beatles, The Rolling Stones and musica norteña like that of Los Alegres de Teran and Antonio Tanguma.
+Throughout his childhood and teenage years, he held different jobs like working in a tortilla bakery, painter, helper in mechanic shops, and carpet installer, among others.
+Meanwhile he listened to groups like The Beatles, The Rolling Stones and musica norteña like that of Los Alegres de Terán and Antonio Tanguma.

 Career

 Early career

 Piña's first experience in the Monterey music scene began as a member of a group led by Ramón "El Gordo" Morales, Los Jarax.
 He was not satisfied by the tropical rhythms and ballads the group performed, where he played the maracas despite his wish to play the accordion.

 Due to the popularity of the Colombian rhythms and cumbia rebajada in La Campana, Piña wished to play a different music genre.
 Through a friend from Colonia Independencia and the bailes de cintas, he was introduced to Colombian artists like Aníbal Velásquez Hurtado, Alfredo Gutiérrez y Los Corraleros de Majagual.
-In the 70's, he received his first accordion mended by his father, which allowed him to fully immerse himself in Colombian music.
+In the '70s, he received his first accordion mended by his father, which allowed him to fully immerse himself in Colombian music.
 Piña was self-taught on the accordion with no formal training.
 It was through consistent playing and rehearsing that he developed his own musical style.
-Having lived for a majority of his life there, he titled one of his cumbias Mi colonia Independencia, which is located at the heavily populated area of Cerro de la Campana, near of the downtown in Monterrey.
-His father purchased a 2nd button accordion and modified it to achieve Celso's desired sound.
+Having lived for a majority of his life there, he titled one of his cumbias "Mi colonia Independencia", which is located at the heavily populated area of Cerro de la Campana, near downtown in Monterrey.
+His father purchased a second button accordion and modified it to achieve Celso's desired sound.
 His father also fabricated other Colombian instruments such as the Colombian caja and congos.

-Piña shared with his parents his intent to leave his employment with the Hospital Infantil de Monterrey in order to pursue music full time, to which his mother opposed.
-Nonetheless, he left his job to fully dedicate himself to cumbia colombiana, forming his own group, Ronda Bogotá in 1975 alongside his siblings.
-The group featured Piña on vocals and accordion, his brother Enrique on bass, his sister Juana on supporting vocals and congas.
+Piña shared with his parents his intent to leave his employment with the Hospital Infantil de Monterrey in order to pursue music full time, which his mother opposed.
+Nonetheless, he left his job to fully dedicate himself to cumbia colombiana, forming his own group, Ronda Bogotá, in 1975 alongside his siblings.
+The group featured Piña on vocals and accordion, his brother Enrique on bass, and his sister Juana on supporting vocals and congas.
 Piña made waves in the music scene, interpreting original music based on the classic standards of cumbia and vallenato.
 This musical interpretation did not garner a positive reception from the Monterey music scene, due to the popularity of other rhythms at the time such as tropical music and norteño.
 Celso y la Ronda Bogotá were determined to continue performing their musical style of cumbia to provide a local alternative to existing rhythms.